 1989 - BSc Manchester

-Once Wayne qualified he had more time on his hands and worked with a number of local business large and small and at one such business met Anita who soon because his wife and mother to his daughters including the to triplets Amelia, Kimberley, Collette and Jennifer.
+Once Wayne qualified he had more time on his hands and worked with a number of local business large and small and at one such business met Anita who soon became his wife and mother to his daughters (including triplets).

 1987 - BDP and CARBS

-An the completion of the contract with NCB the MD of CARB’s the company creating Eagle approach Wayne about an opportunity to work on another aspect of EAGLE.
+At the completion of the contract with NCB, the Managing Director of CARB’s, the company creating Eagle, approach Wayne about an opportunity to work on another aspect of EAGLE.

 Wayne was given several from the minicomputer based development tasks (Fortran, assembler, and UNIX) and a major task of migrating EAGLEto the PC (DOS).
-The next year or so was focused on assembly language programming and pre processing the EAGLE code (Fortran) to compile efficiently on the PC’s of the day (running DOS – no windows back then.. oh and also 640K of memory… he used paged memory to extend this to a “massive” 2 Mb).
+The next year or so was focused on assembly language programming and pre-processing the EAGLE code (Fortran and C) to compile efficiently on the PC’s of the day (running DOS – no windows back then.. oh and also 640K of memory… he used paged memory to extend this to a “massive” 2 Mb).

 1986 - 3D graphics used by the coal board

-Wayne was in his element here and created a ripple in Eagle software engine moving it forwards in area’s previously unseen by the software authors at that time.
-Eagle and the company that owned it would return back to him some time later (twice in fact)
+Wayne was in his element here and created a ripple in the Eagle software engine moving it forwards in area’s previously unseen by the software authors at that time.
+Eagle and the company that owned it would return back to Wayne sometime later (twice in fact)

 1985 - CIS referred by Burton Tech